Spectral Condition-Number Estimation of Large Sparse Matrices: Introduction

 The rest of this paper is organized as follows.
 Section~\ref{sec:Related-Work} surveys related work on condition number estimation.
-Section~\ref{sec:The-Algorithm} describes the core of our algorithm.
-Section~\ref{sec:Rationale} explains how it works using mostly visualizations of numerical experiments that display the singular-vector concentration effect.
-Section~\ref{sec:analysis-small-err} analyzes the unique stopping criteria that our method relies upon.
-The bulk of our experimental evidence is summarized in Section~\ref{sec:Additional-Experiments}.
+Section \ref{sec:Mathematical-Motivation} presents a mathematical analysis of the quantity that we use to estimate $\sigma_{\min}$, to motivate the algorithm that we present in Section~\ref{sec:The-Algorithm}.
+Section~\ref{sec:analysis-small-err} analyzes a unique stopping criteria that our method relies upon.
+Section~\ref{sec:numerical} illustrates and explores the behavior of our algorithm using numerical experiments.